Difference Between Cost and Expense

 Examples of such cost-related purchases are when an interested buyer comes into a shop to buy a potted plant.

-This plant can have only a single printed price that is the maximum retail price or the MRP.
-Neither can this be bargained nor can it be done as an installment payment.
+This plant can have only a single printed price which is the maximum retail price or the MRP.
+Neither can this be bargained nor can it be done as an instalment payment.

 In business terms, the cost can be defined as the amount valued while estimating the strategic advances of the company.